Special forces of India: Para (Special Forces)

 The Para (Special Forces), or Para (SF), are the special forces of the Indian Army.

 This unit was created in June 1966 in the aftermath of the 1965 Indo-Pakistani war.
 An impromptu commando unit called Meghdoot Force, raised by Col Megh Singh VrC, which took part in the 1965 war, formed the first nucleus of the permanent Para commando battalion, which was to be raised under the Parachute Regiment.
 By 1969, the unit had grown into 2 battalions, viz. the 9 Para and the 1 Para.
 The unit's first combat missions were conducted during the 1971 Indo-Pakistani war in which they undertook raids against Pakistan's military.

-In 1988, 6 Para spearheaded the only foreign intervention operation conducted by the Indian Armed Forces to restore democracy in Maldives by the order of Prime Minister Rajiv Gandhi.
-The operation was code-named Operation Cactus.
-Operation Cactus was launched to thwart a coup against the government of President Maumoon Abdul Gayoom.
-In the late 1980s, the Para (Commando) were deployed in Sri Lanka where they conducted helicopter-borne assaults and security operations.

 Since the 1990s, the Para (Commando) have been deployed on counter-terrorism operations in the Kashmir region against insurgents.
 These operations include raids and ambushes.
 In 1999, Para (SF) undertook operations against Pakistan's military during the Kargil war, which included raids against Pakistani infantry and special forces.
 In 2002, the 2 Para (SF) participated in Operation Khukri in Sierra Leone to rescue 223 soldiers of the Indian Army's 5/8 Gorkha Rifles who were deployed as UN peacekeepers but were surrounded by militants from the Revolutionary United Front of Sierra Leone.
 Some of the later reported missions carried out by Para (SF) include the counter-insurgency operation purportedly undertaken inside Myanmar in 2015, and the 2016 Surgical Strikes.

+In 1988, 6 Para spearheaded the only foreign intervention operation conducted by the Indian Armed Forces to restore democracy in Maldives by the order of Prime Minister Rajiv Gandhi.
+The operation was code-named Operation Cactus.
+Operation Cactus was launched to thwart a coup against the government of President Maumoon Abdul Gayoom.
+In the late 1980s, the Para (Commando) were deployed in Sri Lanka where they conducted helicopter-borne assaults and security operations.
 The unit 21 Para (SF) is reported to have killed many terrorists of Meitei and Kuki groups along the India-Myanmar boundary in 2022-23 while also avenging the killing of a Commanding Officer of 46 Assam Rifles and his family and eliminating the masterminds of the ambush on the Army column in 2015, earning many awards, accolades, and praise for the leadership.
 This has firmly established the unit as the best in the Indian Army.

 The list of PARA (SF) Battalions is as follows: